Peer-Assisted Study Sessions

 Engineering Communication Program (ECP)

-The Engineering Communication Program (ECP)helps students improve their written and oral communication skills by offering additional credit and non-credit courses as well as one-on-one appointments.
+The Engineering Communication Program (ECP) helps students improve their written and oral communication skills by offering credit and non-credit courses as well as one-on-one appointments.
 Online resources are also available.
 The ECP office is located in room B670 of the Sandford Fleming Building.

 Sometimes getting additional one-on-one assistance from a tutor can help you better understand course materials.
 Your instructors may also be a great resource to help you connect with a tutor for a particular subject.